Most interesting landmarks of Asia

 - Church of the Nativity – Palestine, Bethlehem.
-Supposed location where Jesus Christ was born – the Holy Crypt is under the church.
-One of the oldest continuously operating churches, worshiped since around 100 AD.
+The supposed location where Jesus Christ was born – the Holy Crypt is under the church.
+One of the oldest continuously operating churches worshiped since around 100 AD.
 Current basilica built in 565.

 - Harmandir Sahib (Golden temple) – India, Amritsar in Punjab.
-Main temple of Sikhs, built in the 16th century.
+The main temple of Sikhs, built in the 16th century.
 Ornate, gold coated structure.